Skip to content

 In case of trouble, the most valuable source of information is the log file.

-Log messages may be at various locations, depending how you run the agent:
+Log messages may live in various locations, depending on how you run the agent:

-• On Linux, when agent is installed with package or with the standard method, logs are in syslog (usually /var/log/syslog or /var/log/messages).
-You can also use journalctl -u glouton -f to see the last logs.
+• On Linux, when the agent is installed with a package or with the standard method, logs go to syslog (usually /var/log/syslog or /var/log/messages).
+You can also use journalctl -u glouton -f to follow the latest logs.

 • On Windows, logs are usually in C:\ProgramData\glouton\logs.

 The log destination is set in the configuration files.
-For example in case of system installation, logging is setup in /etc/glouton/conf.d/05-system.conf:
+For a system install, logging is set up in /etc/glouton/conf.d/05-system.conf:

 logging: